 NatureAir, which flies from Tobías Bolaños Airport in Pavas, 7km west of San José, generally has bigger planes and more frequent services.
 Sansa flies from Juan Santamaría airport, 17km northwest of San José.
 Rates start around US$60 for the shortest hops on both airlines, and last-minute deals are sometimes available on flights that aren’t fully booked.

 Getting around in Costa Rica by rental car

 Although there’s little traffic outside San José and the Valle Central, the common perception of driving in Costa Rica is of endless dodging around cows and potholes, while big trucks nudge your rear bumper in an effort to get you to go faster around the next blind bend.
 The reality is somewhat different.
 While many minor roads are indeed badly potholed and unsurfaced, travelling around Costa Rica by car is relatively easy.
 Plus with your own vehicle you can see the country at your own pace without having to adhere to bus or plane schedules.

-Expect to pay from about US$40 per day for a regular vehicle, and up to US$80 for an intermediate 4WD (both including full insurance).
+Expect to pay from about US$40 per day for a regular vehicle, and up to US$80 for an intermediate 4WD (both including full insurance), which might be helpful at Arenal and Monteverde area.
 It’s well worth hiring a Sat Nav, as road signs in Costa Rica are few and far between.